 Visit one of Bari Museums

-Visiting the Museo Archeologico di Santa Scolastica is one of the things to do in Bari for history and archeology geeks.
+Visiting the Museo Archeologico di Santa Scolastica is a must for history and archeology geeks.
 The museum is located in a beautiful 16th century building just outside of Bari Vecchia.
 The exhibit shows artifacts dating back to the time Bari was under Greek and Roman rule.
 The grounds has the ruins of a 15th century church that hasn’t however been fully excavated.

 PRACTICAL INFORMATION: The museum is open Monday to Saturday from 10:00 am to 5:00 pm, and on Sunday from 10:00 am to 2:00 pm.
 It’s closed on Tuesdays.
 Admission is €5.